Plymouth Colony: Laws

 As a legislative body, the General Court could make proclamations of law as needed.
 These laws were not formally compiled anywhere in the early years of the colony; they were first organized and published in the 1636 Book of Laws.
 The book was reissued in 1658, 1672, and 1685.
 These laws included the levying of "rates" or taxes and the distribution of colony lands.
 The General Court established townships as a means of providing local government over settlements, but reserved for itself the right to control specific distribution of land to individuals within those towns.
 When new land was granted to a freeman, it was directed that only the person to whom the land was granted was allowed to settle it.
 It was forbidden for individual settlers to purchase land from Native Americans without formal permission from the General Court.
 The government recognized the precarious peace that existed with the Wampanoag, and wished to avoid antagonizing them by buying up all of their land.

 The laws also set out crimes and their associated punishment.
 There were several crimes that carried the death penalty: treason, murder, witchcraft, arson, sodomy, rape, bestiality, adultery, and cursing or smiting one's parents.
 The actual exercise of the death penalty was fairly rare; only one sex-related crime resulted in execution, a 1642 incidence of bestiality by Thomas Granger.
 Edward Bumpus was sentenced to death for "striking and abusing his parents" in 1679, but his sentence was commuted to a severe whipping by reason of insanity.
 Perhaps the most notable use of the death penalty was in the execution of the Native Americans convicted of the murder of John Sassamon; this helped lead to King Philip's War.
 Though nominally a capital crime, adultery was usually dealt with by public humiliation only.
-Convicted adulterers were often forced to wear the letters "A.D." sewn into their garments, much in the manner of Hester Prynne in Nathaniel Hawthorne's novel The Scarlet Letter.
+Convicted adulterers were often forced to wear the letters "A.D." sewn into their garments, much in the manner of Hester Prynne in Nathaniel Hawthorne's later novel The Scarlet Letter.

 Several laws dealt with indentured servitude, a legal status whereby a person would work off debts or be given training in exchange for a period of unrecompensed service.
 The law required that all indentured servants had to be registered by the Governor or one of the Assistants, and that no period of indenture could be less than six months.
 Further laws forbade a master from shortening the length of time of service required for his servant, and also confirmed that any indentured servants whose period of service began in England would still be required to complete their service while in Plymouth.